Jake Retzlaff: Personal life

 In 2023, Retzlaff became the first ever Jewish quarterback to play at BYU.
 In 2024, Retzlaff signed an NIL deal with the Jewish food brand Manischewitz, becoming the first athlete to do so.

+Retzlaff's Jewish practice received national attention while he was at BYU.
+The Associated Press reported that he studied Torah weekly with Rabbi Chaim Zippel, attended Shabbat dinners at Chabad, led a public Hanukkah menorah lighting in Provo, and wrapped tefillin with Zippel in BYU's stadium.

 In May 2025, a woman identified as Jane Doe A.G. sued Retzlaff, accusing him of sexually assaulting her at his home in November 2023.
 The case was later dropped on June 30, with mutual agreement to dismiss the case with prejudice.

+Retzlaff has received various nicknames including, "BY-Jew" and "Bayou Jew" as a testament to his status as a Jewish athlete.